News and Commentary

 A Better Approach

-In the current economic environment, investors should consider the following points in an effort to achieve retirement success.
-Each will likely add incrementally towards increasing the chance that investors may achieve their ultimate retirement savings and spending goals.
+In the current economic environment, investors should consider the following points to achieve retirement success.
+Each will likely add incrementally towards increasing investors’ chances of achieving their ultimate retirement savings and spending goals.

 2. Prioritize your goals.
 Will you be willing to forego giving your children an inheritance, if need be, or would you rather spend less?
-Sell the vacation home or drop the country club membership?
-While retirement planning aims to avoid these choices, you may find yourself needing to make these tough decisions.
-A forthright discussion with your spouse is important, in order to ensure both of you are on the same page.
+Should you sell the vacation home or drop the country club membership?
+While retirement planning aims to avoid these choices, you may need to make these tough decisions.
+A forthright discussion with your spouse is essential to ensure both of you are on the same page.

 3. Use the 3 to 4 percent withdrawal rule as merely the starting point for a spending plan.
-Time horizon, risk tolerance and inheritance objectives will influence the actual amount a retiree should withdraw as a percentage of his or her investment portfolio.
-For example, individuals retiring before age 65, may be better served when they rely on a 2 to 3 percent withdrawal rate This may help position investors to get a few “raises” in the future, if returns are better than projected.
+Time horizon, risk tolerance and inheritance objectives will influence the amount a retiree should withdraw as a percentage of their investment portfolio.
+For example, individuals retiring before age 65 may be better served when they rely on a 2 to 3 percent withdrawal rate.
+This may help position investors to get a few “raises” in the future if returns are better than projected.

 4. Review your comfort level with the variables.
 If you want to aim for a 99 percent chance of success, you may need to become comfortable with a lower withdrawal rate.
-If you want to spend more money before or during your first years of retirement, you might have to be willing to accept more uncertainty later in retirement.
+If you’re going to spend more money before or during your first years of retirement, you might have to be willing to accept more uncertainty later in retirement.

 5. Review the impact that changes to your spending schedule will have on your net worth.
 Can you increase withdrawals if your portfolio goes up?
 If yes, by how much?
 How much should you reduce expenses in a downturn?
 Is the portfolio allocation still applicable?